Team DCA

 Sheetal was awarded the 2022 Multicultural Queensland Awards for her outstanding contribution as a new Queenslander.

-Eva is a Certified Diversity Professional with broad experience in Diversity and Inclusion (D&I).
-She has developed and implemented D&I strategies, guided and coached leaders and HR professionals in D&I related matters, and provided expertise about various areas of diversity including gender equity, disability, First Nations people, LGBTQI+ and age diversity.
+Eva is a Certified Diversity Professional with broad experience in Diversity, Equity and Inclusion (DEI).
+She develops and implements DEI strategies, guides and coaches leaders and HR professionals in DEI related matters, and provides expertise about various diversity dimensions including gender equity, disability, First Nations peoples, LGBTQIA+ and age diversity.
 Eva also has an extensive background in group facilitation and workshop development and delivery.

 Aboriginal and/or Torres Strait Islander External Advisory Panel